-As these additional elements of a DSGE model are well known, in what follows we present only briefly the key new elements of the model; full elaboration (the whole model, calibration, and impulse responses) is given in Appendix A. We then discuss three issues: the role of external labor market conditions; the role of pecuniary costs; and the specifications of the Taylor rule.
+As these additional elements of a DSGE model are well known, in what follows we present only the key new elements of the model and the key results; full elaboration (the whole model, calibration, and some more impulse responses) is given in Appendix A of the Online Supplementary Material (Faccini and Yashiv (2021)).
+We then discuss four issues: the role of external labor market conditions; the role of pecuniary costs; the role of wage rigidity; and the specifications of the Taylor rule.

-6.1 Key New Elements of the Extended Model
+6.1 Key new elements of the extended model